The Best Restaurants In Hollywood guide image

 Ceviche, burgers, and adorable penguin-shaped cakes.

 Hollywood is a city that not only seems to fly under the radar but also employs some sort of cloaking device.
-Sandwiched between Fort Lauderdale and Miami, most people pass it in the blink of an eye—and locals (who are generally opposed to overdevelopment) kind of like it that way.
+Sandwiched between Fort Lauderdale and Miami, most people pass it in the blink of an eye—and locals kind of like it that way.
 You’re almost guaranteed a lack of pretentiousness or needless hype when eating in Hollywood.
-From a weekend market that will give any fancy food hall a run for its money to the best sate we’ve ever tried, here are our favorite places to eat in Hollywood.
+You’re also guaranteed some excellent food—from a weekend market that will give any fancy food hall a run for its money to the best sate we’ve ever tried.

 THE SPOTS

 This fast-casual spot right on Young Circle makes the best Peruvian sandwiches in South Florida.
-Each one comes on a housemade crusty roll that tastes just like what you’d get at a sanguchería in Lima.
 Their pan con chicharrón, a traditional breakfast sandwich available all day, is a must-order.
 It features crispy slices of deep-fried pork, fried sweet potatoes, and a tangy sarsa criolla.
 If you’re about that spicy life, definitely order it slathered with their fiery homemade rocoto sauce.
 The lomo saltado sandwich is also delicious, and they even pack everything separately if you’re doing takeout so nothing gets soggy, not even the fries.
-Each order comes with a tiny cup of creamy, mildly spicy papitas a la huancaína.
-They also make some of South Florida’s best empanadas from scratch (yes, even the dough).
 If J28 were in Miami, they’d definitely make it on our guide to the best Peruvian restaurants.

-You shouldn’t have to choose between taking out a loan or gambling with your intestinal tract when it comes to having raw fish.
-Ceviche Dozo is just the place for a very affordable (most dishes hover around $10) Japanese/Nikkei meal that doesn’t skimp on quality.
+Ceviche Dozo is a great choice for an affordable Japanese/Nikkei meal that doesn’t skimp on quality.
 The whole operation is pretty much a one-woman show, which kind of reminds us of being in a real-life Midnight Diner—except in a strip mall on Hollywood Boulevard.
-Dozo offers dishes like ceviche, lomo saltado donburi, and great maki with some of the most perfectly cooked sushi rice we’ve tried (especially at this price point).
+Dozo offers dishes like ceviche, lomo saltado donburi, and great maki with excellent sushi rice.
 But we keep going back for the hot entrees, like a from-scratch Japanese curry that feels like a velvet blanket in our mouths and comes with super crunchy chicken katsu.
-The okonomiyaki here is probably the best in South Florida, and is packed with tender seafood and drenched in Kewpie mayo and sweet soy sauce.
+The okonomiyaki here is so good too, and packed with tender seafood.

-Hollywood is one of the best destinations in South Florida for old-school red sauce Italian-American eats, and the epicenter of all that garlicky goodness is at Mimi’s Ravioli on Johnson Street.
+Hollywood is one of the best destinations in South Florida for old-school red sauce Italian-American food, and the epicenter of all that garlicky goodness is at Mimi’s Ravioli on Johnson Street.
 This is a small Italian-American grocery with its own pasta factory next door.
 The walls are lined with freezers filled to the brim with Mimi’s own homemade pastas, sauces, and prepared meals.
 They also have a bakery and pizza oven where you can get fresh ciabatta, calzones, cannoli, and more.
 The real draw here, though, is Mimi’s homemade mozzarella, which is made fresh every day.
-It’s creamy and moist and perfect in a salad.
-If you’re not planning on making your own caprese anytime soon, you can sample Mimi’s outstanding mozzarella on a slice of pizza or even a whole pie.
-There are a few tables on a narrow terrace outside, but most folks grab food to-go here.
-Just remember they close at 5pm.

 RESERVE A TABLE